that has never been explained is what actually started the Revolutionary

 All this time the person needed to not panic even though he was the prime

 yards up or down it.
-The Hessians equiped their morning patrol with long rifles.
+The Hessians equipped their morning patrol with long rifles.

 In the middle of asking his

-men for volunteers George realized that he was the most qualified.
+men for volunteers 6 ft.
+4 inch tall George realized that he was the most qualified.
 Since George

 Washington always chose the most qualified man for the specific job and